chef/chef-web-docs/chef_master/source/install_server_ha.rst

 -----------------------------------------------------
 The frontend group is one (or more) nodes running the |chef server| configured to support the backend HA cluster.
 Each node in the frontend group is effectively a standalone |chef server|, though the topology behaves much like a tiered configuration with each frontend node relying on an external data store and external search components.
 The nodes in the frontend group handle requests to the |api chef server| from workstations and nodes.
 Cookbooks are stored on the frontend nodes.

+The frontend group uses many familiar |chef server| services, but with one important difference: the bookshelf service runs on the frontend nodes because the cookbook file store is no longer part of the backend.

 What's Changed?
 -----------------------------------------------------